Dillonwong12/YouTube_Watch_History_Analysis/README.md

 ## Questions
-1. How did my viewing habits change over different periods of the year?
+**1. How did my viewing habits change over different periods of the year?**
-2. Which hours of the day did I spend the most time watching YouTube videos?
+**2. Which hours of the day did I spend the most time watching YouTube videos?**

 ## Hypotheses
-1. I (hopefully) tend to watch fewer videos around exam periods.
-I have also recently downloaded a mobile app to limit my screen time (since Jan 2024), so this may have subsequently helped to reduce my video consumption.
+1. I hypothesized that exam periods and the introduction of a screen time control app (since Jan 2024) might have influenced a decrease in video consumption.
 2. As a night owl, I typically watch more YouTube videos in the evenings and at night.

-## Pre-processing
+## Pre-processing (Python)
 1. Removed watched ads.
 2. Filtered out data from before Jan 2023.
-3. Modified timestamps to accurately represent the times of day depending on my geographical location.
+3. Adjusted timestamps to accurately represent the times of day depending on my geographical location.
 4. String manipulation to clean video titles and extract channel names.
-5. Converted to CSV.
+5. Converted from JSON to CSV.

-## Data Analysis
+## Data Analysis (SQL and Tableau)
-Python was used to programatically upload the data to an Amazon Web Services (AWS) S3 bucket.
+Python was used to programmatically upload the data to an Amazon Web Services (AWS) S3 bucket.
 Next, I used AWS Athena to perform exploratory data analysis with SQL queries.
-Finally I used Tableau to build an interactive dashboard that would allow me to easily answer the questions posed above.
+Finally, I used Tableau to build an interactive dashboard that would allow me to easily answer the questions posed above.

 Here are the results:

 1. How did my viewing habits change over different periods of the year?